gdha/k3s-upgrade-controller/README.md

 n1     Ready    master   117d   v1.19.2+k3s1
 ```

-Here we see that node *n1* was laready labelled 'master', however, if that was not yet the case we could realize this by:
+Here we see that node *n1* was already labelled 'master', however, if that was not yet the case we could realize this by:

 ```bash
 kubectl label node n1 node-role.kubernetes.io/master=true